 This is all part of a larger discussion Mark and I have been involved in for a while now.
-It came up in the Volleyball Coaching Wizards interview of Redbad Strikwerda and again the interview with Giovanni Guidetti that will be posted in the near future, and it’s a feature subject of an upcoming Volleyball Coaching Wizards Podcast episode.
+It came up in the Volleyball Coaching Wizards interview of Redbad Strikwerda and again the interview with Giovanni Guidetti, and it’s a feature subject of a Volleyball Coaching Wizards Podcast episode.
 In that case the focus is more on which aspect of a coach’s role is more important, training (teaching) or match coaching.
 It’s an interesting debate.

 I consider myself an educator and very developmentally focused by nature, so this isn’t a question of teaching and not teaching.
 Rather it’s about the structure of the educational process and its effectiveness.